ryman1/keeweb-wiki/Electron-alternatives.md

 ### Decision

 Right now the decision is not to migrate, KeeWeb continues using Electron.
-Having a stable app built on a mature framework and better support of older operating systems is more important compared to extra 70 MB or memory and 100 MB of filesystem space.
+Having a stable app built on a mature framework and better support of older operating systems is more important compared to extra 70 MB of memory and 100 MB of filesystem space.